 It is common to hear debates about the Second Coming of Christ, but not many people identify His other comings.

 It reminds me of those charismatics who speak about the ‘second blessing’ as something to be sought after.
-If they have had only two blessings, I am sorry for them.
+If they have had only two blessings, I encourage them to seek some more.
 Similarly, there are those who can identify only two comings of Christ.

-So Paul corrects their thinking.
-Besides, Paul foretold the widespread conversion of the Jews Rom 11:15, which had not happened in his lifetime and the Christian church is still awaiting.
+Besides this correction of their thinking, Paul also foretold the widespread conversion of the Jews Rom 11:15, which had not happened in his lifetime and the Christian church is still waiting for it.
 So Paul did not awaken each day with the thought that today might be the Day of Judgment when Christ would return.
 Further, Paul died before the temple in Jerusalem was destroyed and Jesus had predicted its destruction before His return.
 If first century Christians were not to expect the Second Advent of Christ soon, then why should we misinterpret Paul’s writings as if he said so, especially when Christ Himself said that we should not be troubled by wars, rumours of war, famines, diseases and earthquakes Mat 24:6-8?

 Does this mean that we should be complacent, as some people wrongly accuse post-millennialists?
 Not at all, because Christ can come at any minute.
 How so?